deifh1118/contact-form/README.md

-seed-element
+contact-form
 ============

-See the [component page](http://dh1118.github.io/contact-form-wc) for more information.
+See the [component page](http://dh1118.github.io/contact-form) for more information.

 ## Getting Started